mcahny/vps/README.md

 ```

 ## Testing
-Our trained models are available for download at Google Drive.
-Run the following command to test the model on Cityscapes and Cityscapes-VPS.
+Our trained models are available for download [here](https://drive.google.com/uc?id=1KcHYnghbs2KC6hQc7QVkPkEiJMrLr73s).
+Rename it to `latest.pth` and run the following commands to test the model on Cityscapes-VPS.

 * FuseTrack model for Video Panoptic Quality (VPQ) on Cityscapes-VPS `val` set (`vpq-λ.txt` will be saved.)
 ```